oscarbrorsjoberg/affineImageMatching/README.md

 [se2-loftr](https://github.com/georg-bn/se2-loftr)

 ## SIFT-AID
 [code](https://rdguez-mariano.github.io/pages/sift-aid.html)

 ### The article
+Focuses on the need of viewpoint simulations to capture large viewpoint deformations, which are captured by affine maps.
+RootSift was, when this article was written the descriptor most suitable for affine viewpoint changes.

+The author later goes on to describe the regular keypoint matching paradigm, detector and descriptor.
+In this article they propose something that can replace a descriptor to better work under large viewport changes.

+The network takes a 60x60 patch and transform them to 6272-element vector descriptor.
+Cluster similar patches, despite their affine transformation, with respect to angle -- given the cosine proximity.
+They are compressed to a binary descriptor by only keeping the sign at each element of the vector.

+These patches are created from by transforming patches in a particular manner, also describe in the ASIFT paper on how to generate viewpoints prior to the sift'ing in order to make the descriptors more affine invariant.

+Siamese network to train with hinge loss, using the result from both network given hard negative sample and hard positive sample.

 [Cosine proximity ](https://en.wikipedia.org/wiki/Cosine_similarity)

 ### The code

+The test py-tools/siftAid-test.py has been somewhat modified to be able to run it on any image.

 The code was fairly easy to use, there is function that runs sift-aid on two images and then writes two images:

  1. AID\_homography\_matches.png
  2. AID\_panorama.png

 The first one is a standard point matching image, drawing lines between matching points.
 The second is a transformation of im1 to im2 given the homography from the points.

+AID-SIGN (4 and 5)
+estimated time for calculating key points  4.617319583892822 estimated time for matching   0.24948716163635254

+AID-COS (4 and 5)
+estimated time for calculating key points  4.626456022262573 estimated time for matching   10.726578712463379

+#### Might be of interest:

+The code utilizes the [ORSA](https://github.com/pmoulon/IPOL_AC_RANSAC) library and does the matching with libDA.
+Also other general purpose cpp libs for solving image matching tasks.

 ## HardNet
 [HardNet](https://arxiv.org/pdf/1705.10872.pdf)